Jerry Page Dill

 He pastored in Hawaii for three years after leaving the VOP and then worked as a singing evangelist in central California.
 Dill subsequently served as a minister for 24 more years.
 Following his retirement in 1990 after 42 years in ministry, he continued, through singing and giving Bible studies, to assist the church until his death.

-Born in Calico Rock, Arkansas, from his earliest years Jerry had an easy smile and outgoing personality.
-He enjoyed singing alone, and when out in nature, often serenaded trees or bushes.
+Jerry was born in Calico Rock, Arkansas, on August 16, 1927, one of three children and the younger of two sons of Frederick Michael and Belva Lee Page Dill.
+From his earliest years Jerry had an easy smile and outgoing personality and enjoyed singing alone, and when out in nature, often serenaded trees or bushes.
 After hearing a famous singer on the radio, he informed his mother that he would someday be on the radio, too.

 His family moved to Puyallup, Washington, when he was eight.
 Jerry was baptized at age eleven, shortly after his family was converted to the Seventh-day Adventist church.
 After graduating from Auburn Academy, now Auburn Adventist Academy, he attended Southwestern Junior College, now Southwestern Adventist University, and Walla Walla College, now University.
 During his sophomore year at WWC, the VOP announced an opening in the King's Heralds.
 Dill immediately hitchhiked to Glendale, California, where he successfully auditioned for the position.